aleusai/ssl-certs-validator/README.md

 `curl -v -H "Accept: application/json" -H "Content-type: application/json" -X POST -d '{"url": "https://expired.badssl.com", "toPrometheus": "True" }' -u <USERNAME>:<PASSWORD> http://127.0.0.1:5000/api/local`

-The url and its ssl chain is checked by the validator and an event is submitted to the Pushgateway if the ssl chain is invalid.
+The url and its ssl chain are checked by the validator and an event is submitted to the Pushgateway if the ssl chain is invalid.
 The same payload as above is returned to the client.

 `curl -v -H "Accept: application/json" -H "Content-type: application/json" -X GET  -u <USERNAME>:<PASSWORD> http://127.0.0.1:5000/api/data`